DUI/DWI

 • The negotiated sentence with the State may include: additional DUI classes, jail time, license suspension, community service hours, enhanced fines, and/or interlock device installation.

 Having a DUI on your driving record will inevitably cause you to pay more for your insurance and you will be required to carry higher insurance limits.
-Any DUI conviction after October 1, 2007, you must provide proof of bodily injury liability insurance in the amount of 100,000 per person, 300,000 per occurrence and 50,000 property damage liability.
+For any DUI conviction after October 1, 2007, you must provide proof of bodily injury liability insurance in the amount of 100,000 per person, 300,000 per occurrence, and 50,000 property damage liability.
 Certification of liability insurance must be in the form of an FR-44 and continuously maintained for a period of 3 years from the reinstatement of the DUI Revocation.
-A reinstatement fee of $150 up to $500, for subsequent violations may be required.
+A reinstatement fee of $150 up to $500, for subsequent violations, may be required.

 When you hire Matt Thompson as your attorney, you can be certain that you are hiring an experienced attorney who will fight tirelessly on your behalf.
 With every DUI case, Attorney Thompson’s first step is to discuss the case with you and get your account of the incident.
 This allows our attorney to make a determination about your case and decide what course of action is going to result in the best possible outcome for you.
 Attorney Thompson has experience in filing motions, successfully arguing motions, and going to trial.
 Attorney Thompson will take every measure to protect you.